 - or any of the topics below.

 A submission should take the form of an extended abstract (3 pages long) in PDF format using the NIPS style.
 Author names do not need to be anonymised and references may extend as far as needed beyond the 3 page upper limit.
+Submissions may extend beyond the 3 pages upper limit, but reviewers are not expected to read beyond the first 3 pages.
 If research has previously appeared in a journal, workshop, or conference (including NIPS 2018 conference), the workshop submission should extend that previous work.
 Parallel submissions (such as to ICLR) are permitted.

 Submissions will be accepted as contributed talks or poster presentations.
-Extended abstracts should be submitted by Friday 2 November 2018; submission details will be updated online towards the submission deadline.
+Extended abstracts should be submitted by Friday 2 November 2018; submission page is here.
 Final versions will be posted on the workshop website (and are archival but do not constitute a proceedings).

-- Extended abstract submission deadline: Friday 2 November 2018 (submission page will be updated here towards the deadline)
+- Extended abstract submission deadline: Friday 2 November 2018 (midnight AOE) (submission page is here)